 Developer experience strategy focuses on the deliberate and systematic approach to improving the overall DevEx within an organization or software ecosystem.
 It involves understanding the needs (in addition to the pain points) of developers, identifying areas of improvement, and implementing effective measures to enhance their productivity, satisfaction, and success.
 A well-crafted DevEx strategy is essential for attracting and retaining talented developers, fostering innovation, and driving the growth of a developer community.

 The “BICEPS” model provides a framework for creating a successful developer experience strategy.
 The model emphasizes six key dimensions:

 - Belonging – Developers should feel a sense of belonging and community within the organization or ecosystem.
 This can be achieved through fostering collaboration, providing opportunities for knowledge sharing, and creating spaces for networking and social interactions.

 - Information – Ensuring that developers have easy access to relevant and up-to-date information is crucial.
 This includes comprehensive documentation, API references, tutorials, and guidelines.
 Clear communication channels and effective search capabilities help developers quickly find the information they need.

 - Choice – Developers thrive when they have the freedom to choose tools, frameworks, and technologies that best fit their needs.
-A good DX strategy offers a range of options, supports open-source technologies, and integrates with the most popular developer tools.
+A good DevEx strategy offers a range of options, supports open-source technologies, and integrates with the most popular developer tools.